Game Consoles

 THE PRODUCT:

-Video game consoles included set-top-box-style video game units, but exclude handheld video game devices.
-The three products that dominate the market are Sony Playstation, Microsoft Xbox, and Nintendo Wii.
+Video game consoles include set-top-box-style video game units, but exclude handheld video game devices.

 The Standard:

 Although DOE currently has no plans to set standards for video game consoles, significant per-unit savings (around 80 kWh annually) could be achieved by implementing several simple measures outlined in a study conducted by NRDC.
-One of these measures - ensuring that the game system enters a low-power mode when not in use - would achieve the substantial majority of the potential savings.
-There is no know incremental cost to meet this standard, so savings would be seen by consumers immediately.
+One of these measures - ensuring that the game system enters a low-power mode when not in use - would achieve the substantial majority of potential savings.
+There is no known incremental cost associated with this measure, so savings would be seen by consumers immediately.
 DOE issued a request for information early in 2012 for this product.
-Game consoles are included in the California Energy Commission Phase 1 rulemaking with an expected rule due in 2014.
-The ASAP/ACEEE report, The Efficiency Boom, estimates savings of 8 Twh in 2035 and net present value savings of $5.3 billion.
+Game consoles are on the California Energy Commission list of products being considered for state standards.

 Key Facts: